AtariLynx/handy-amiga/docs/creating-handy-environment.md

 The preparation steps are as follows:

-1. Prepare a virtual hard disk of 40 MB that has two partitions.
+1. Prepare a virtual hard disk with required partitions.
 2. Create an emulator configuration for the Commodore Amiga 500/2000.
 3. Mount, format and restore partitions of the prepared hard disk.
 4. Finish setup, including startup sequence and additional preparation.